bradgarropy/snap-kitchen-competition/README.md

 Your program should:
 * Generate a list of lifters.
 * Randomize results for each lifter.
+* Determine winners for each lift.
+    * Squat
+    * Bench
+    * Deadlift
+* Determine winner for overall total.

 Bonus points if your program can:
 * Accept the number of lifters as a CLI argument.